Sigrún Sjöfn Ámundadóttir

-Sigrún Sjöfn Ámundadóttir (born 23 November 1988) is an Icelandic basketball player.
+Sigrún Sjöfn Ámundadóttir (born 23 November 1988) is an Icelandic former basketball player.
 During her career, she has won the Icelandic championship two times, in 2006 and 2007, and the Icelandic Basketball Cup four times.
-She is the Úrvalsdeild kvenna all-time career leader in rebounds and games played and in the leagues top four in scoring, assists and steals.
+She is the Úrvalsdeild kvenna all-time career leader in rebounds and in the league's top four in scoring, assists, steals and games played.

 Playing career

 After coming up through the junior ranks of Skallagrímur, Sigrún started her senior career with Haukar in 2004, and helped the club to two national championships in 2006 and 2007.
 She joined KR prior the 2007-2008 season.
 She averaged 11.3 points and 11.3 rebounds for the season, helping KR to the second best record in the league.
 During the playoffs KR advanced to the Úrvalsdeild finals where it lost to Keflavík 0-3.
 She helped KR win the Icelandic Basketball Cup in 2009, leading the team in scoring in the Cup finals game with 18 points.
 She reached the Úrvalsdeild finals again in 2009 with KR and 2010 with Hamar, losing both times.

 In 2010, Sigrún signed with French club Olympique Sannois Saint-Gratien.
 Despite being offered a contract extension, she left the club after the season's end and signed with KR.

 In 2014, Sigrún signed with Basketligan dam club Norrköping Dolphins where she averaged 9.3 points and 5.4 rebounds in 27 regular season and playoffs games.
 She returned to Iceland in 2015 and joined her hometown club Skallagrímur in the Division I. She left the club after two games, where she averaged 31.5 points and 8.5 rebounds, and signed with Grindavík.
 In 2016, Sigrún returned to Skallagrímur after the team achieved promotion to the Úrvalsdeild.